 The major difference between Bitcoin and Ethereum is that the latter includes smart contracts that automate business processes.
 For example, once the stage in a process has been completed, the person in the supply chain who has completed their task may receive their reward instantly and automatically.

-Such automation within business processes is only possible thanks to the security and clarity of blockchain technology.
+Such automation within business processes is only possible thanks to the security and clarity of blockchain technology (including crypto wallets).
 This is something all businesses could embrace to differing degrees.

 Decentralised systems equal community solutions

 The nature of a blockchain is that it is detached from any central authority such as a bank or one entity.
 This has been the foundation of cryptocurrency, and its benefit can extend further than the financial.

 When something is not controlled by one thing, but rather something owned by a mass of people, real innovation can occur, and it has the potential to solve issues for communities.
 Whether blockchains help the unbanked, rural farmers, climate change or something else, the real purpose of all of these things benefit large groups of people.

 This decentralisation should be at the forefront of entrepreneurs‘ minds, asking the next question of how a blockchain can help the masses with a communal issue.